seanbreckenridge/HPI/doc/TROUBLESHOOTING_INSTALLS.md

 python3 -m reorder_editable cat
 ```

-Refer to the [reorder_editable](https://github.com/seanbreckenridge/reorder_editable) README for much more info on that
+Refer to the [reorder_editable](https://github.com/seanbreckenridge/reorder_editable) README for more info on that.

 You should now be able to confirm it errors, like: